Ruiwen-T/apcs/cobo/100_data/README.md

 11. Perhaps there are situations where the benefit provided is worth the risk to personal privacy, if a user is really interested in getting to know more about themselves and receive recommendations.
 A user may also feel that the information they are providing is not particularly valuable to them.

+Activity 2

+1. cereal brand

+2. How many calories does each cereal brand contain?

+3. public class Cereal

+4. 2

+5. String brandName
+    int calorieCnt

+6. see Cereal.java

+7. see Cereal.java

+8. Which cereal brand has more calories?

+9. Which cereal brand has the most protein?

+10. create an accessor method and instance variable for protein

 Activity 3

 1. The temperature at Atlanta, Hartsfield - Jackson Atlanta International Airport, GA is 62.0F